statichunt/statichunt/content/sponsors/become-a-sponsor.md

 <Sponsor title="Platinum Sponsorship" type="platinum" price="1000" paddle="https://buy.paddle.com/product/822222">

-We have only 2 slot for Platinum Sponsorship.
+We have only one slot for Platinum Sponsorship.

 **What You Get:**